Alexandre-Coulibaly/Clock2/README.md

 # Project : Digital clock
 ## Team members:
-Member 1: GABLE Ludovic (responsible for grouping of all codes and buttons)
+Member 1: GABLE Ludovic (responsible for grouping of all codes, main and buttons)

 Member 2: COULIBALY Alexandre (responsible for the alarm and buttons)